hel-evodevo/morphoviewer/README.md

 An example of moprhobrowser.js in use is [here](https://github.com/Nelarius/Nelarius.github.io/blob/master/index.html).

+##Camera controls
+The library provides the following camera controls for the WebGL canvas: mouse wheel to zoom in and out, left button down + mouse move to rotate the camera, right mouse button down + mouse move to pan the camera.

 ##Initialize a WebGL canvas
 Before this library's functions can be called, a WebGL canvas must be initialized.
 To do so, you can write `<canvas id="glcanvas" width="800" height="600"></canvas>` in your HTML document.
 Once a canvas exists, you call `morphoviewer.initialize( id )`, where `id` is the id of your canvas.
 By default, the canvas id `"glcanvas"` is searched for in the DOM.